jujufugh/furoyce.github.io/_posts/2022-07-08-oracle-database-ssl-tls-1.2-client-server.md

 ---
-title: "Configure TLS 1.2 network encryption for your Oracle database"
+title: "Simple steps to enable SSL/TLS encryption for your Oracle database"
 date: 2022-12-07
 last_modified_at: 2023-01-09T16:20:02-05:00
 categories: